developmentvk/laravel9/README.md

 </div>
 @endsection
 ```
-**Step 9: Update on LoginController**
+**Step 9: Update on LoginController**<br>
-In this step, we will change on LoginController, when user will login than we redirect according to user access. if normal user than we will redirect to home route and if admin user than we redirect to admin route. so let's change.
+In this step, we will change on LoginController, when user will login than we redirect according to user access. if normal user than we will redirect to home route and if admin user than we redirect to admin route. so let's change.<br>
 <code>app/Http/Controllers/Auth/LoginController.php</code>
 ```
 <?php